callawaycloud/llm-apex-agents/README.md

 3. Open `Setup -> Named Credential -> External Credential` and find `OpenAI`
 - Add `Permission Set Mapping` with name of `API_KEY` and your OpenAI API key as the value

-4. (Optional) Open `Setup -> Custom Settings -> SerpAPI` and add your [SERP API key](https://serpapi.com/dashboard).
-This is required to enable the internet search tool.
+4. (Optional) Open `Setup -> Custom Settings -> Apex Agent Settings	` and add your [SERP API key](https://serpapi.com/dashboard) & [ExtactorAPI key](https://extractorapi.com/).
+This is required to enable the internet search capabilities.
+Both have free tiers.

 5. Navigate to the "Apex Agents" app and run a task, or start the agent using example code below